The Orthologic of Epistemic Modals

 \section{Conclusion}

 Epistemic modals have strange properties.
 While this has been well appreciated in the recent literature, that literature has tended to take the corresponding logical failures seriously but not literally.
 Our goal has been to develop a logic and corresponding semantics that directly capture the apparent logical peculiarity of epistemic modals, while retaining as much of classical logic as we can.
-One central feature of the resulting system is that it is \textsf{Epistemic}: Wittgenstein sentences are contradictions and can always be substituted for contradictions \emph{salva veritate}.
+One central feature of the resulting system is that it is an \textsf{E}-logic: Wittgenstein sentences are contradictions and can always be substituted for contradictions \emph{salva veritate}.
 That enables our system to account for the wide range of embedding data for epistemic modals, as well as the plausibly closely related data for indicative conditionals.
 Another feature of our system is that it invalidates distributivity, whose failure is (to a degree that has not been sufficiently appreciated) central to characterizing the logic of epistemic modals.
 Not only does distributivity intuitively fail, but invalidating distributivity is also equivalent (relative to a background orthologic) to rejecting the interpretation of negation as pseudocomplementation.
 That, in turn, allows us to block the inference from $p\wedge\lozenge\neg p\vDash \bot$ to $\lozenge \neg p\vDash\neg p$, an inference that is valid in a classical setting and that obviously would prevent us from making $p\wedge\lozenge\neg p$ a contradiction.